Accounting with a tax advisor: The differences, advantages and disadvantages

-Accounting has advantages:
+Accounting has advantages

-A tax advisor relieves you — so you can fully concentrate on your core business.
+A tax advisor relieves you — so you can concentrate fully on your core business.

-Claim costs for tax purposes:
+Claim costs for tax purposes

-Accounting is not the same as tax advice: Accounting provides the basis — tax and business advice is provided on the basis of these figures.
+Accounting provides the basis — tax and business advice is provided on the basis of these figures.

-Less stress in everyday life: A tax advisor takes care of deadlines, communicates with the tax office and ensures more security in your bookkeeping.
+A tax advisor takes care of deadlines, communicates with the tax office and ensures more security in your bookkeeping.

-Prepare accounting well:
+Prepare accounting well

 The better the documents are sorted, the less effort and costs arise — for you and the tax advisor.